 If you are not satisfied with the service you receive from GE, contact us on our Website with all the details including your phone number, or write to: General Manager, Customer Relations, GE Appliances, Appliance Park, Louisville, KY 40225

 GE Microwave Oven Warranty.

 All warranty service provided by our Factory Service Centers, or an authorized Customer Care® technician.
-To schedule service, on-line, 24 hours a day, visit us at ge.com, or call 800.GE.CARES (800.432.2737).
-Please have serial and model numbers available when calling for service.
+To schedule service, on line, 24 hours a day, contact us at www.GEAppliances.com, or call 800.GE.CARES.